Slashgear/webpack-workshop/docs/workshops/README.md

 # Get started

-This repository contains a list of Webpack workshops to learn concepts, API and best practices.
+This repository contains a list of webpack workshops to learn concepts, API and best practices.
 Objective of this repository is to gather workshop about webpack for very novice to experimented usage of webpack.

 ::: tip